Aggregations

 -

-The groupFields array specifies the fields used for grouping results.
+The groupFields array, which specifies the fields used for grouping results, is mandatory.

 For date-based grouping, users can define time intervals by using the